psk907/music-player-framework-in-c/README.md

 - #### Sharath H

 ## STUFF TO DO
-Let's start with one empty array , where all Songs will be stored and an empty playlist (queue) .
-We'll initialize the array( call it  pool ) with 100 empty memory locations using malloc , and create sone int insert_index = 0
+Let's start with one empty array , where all Songs will be stored and an empty playlist (queue) .initialize the array( call it  pool ) with 100 empty memory locations using malloc , and create sone int insert_index = 0

 In our menu, let the first option be
 1) create a song: